-"The most extraordinary instances of longevity," says Heufland, "are to be found, however, only among those classes of mankind who, amidst bodily labour and in the open air, lead a simple life, agreeably to nature; such as farmers, gardeners, hunters, soldiers, and sailors.
-In these situations, man still attains to the age of one hundred and forty, and even
+"The most extraordinary instances of longevity," says Heufland, "are to be found, however, only among those classes of mankind who, amidst bodily labour and in the open air, lead a simple life, agreeably to nature ; such as farmers, gardeners, hunters, soldiers, and sailors.
+In these situations, man still attains to the age of one hundred and forty, and even to one hundred and fifty."

-Yorkshire.
+"In the year 1670, died Henry Jenkins, of Yorkshire.
 He remembered the battle of Floddenfield, 1513; and at that time he was twelve years of age.
-It was proved from the registers of the Chancery, and other courts, that he had appeared one hundred and forty years before his death, as an evidence, and had an oath administered to him.
+It was proved, from the registers of the Chancery and other courts, that one hundred and forty years before his death he had appeared as an evidence, and had an oath administered to him.
 The truth of this account cannot be controverted.
-At the time of his death, he was therefore one hundred and sixtynine years old.
-His last occupation was fishing; and when above the age of one hundred, he was able to swim across rapid rivers.
+At the time of his death, therefore, he was one hundred and sixty-nine years old.
+His last occupation was fishing; and when above the age of one hundred, he was able to swim across rapid rivers."

-"The next to him in point of age, is another Englishman, Thomas Parr, of Shropshire.
+"The next to him, in point of age, is another Englishman, Thomas Parr, of Shropshire.
 He was a poor farmer's servant, and obliged to maintain himself by his daily labour.
 When above one hundred and twenty years of age, he married a widow for his second wife, who lived with him twelve years, and who asserted that during that time he never betrayed any signs of infirmity or age.
 Till his hundred and thirtieth year, he performed all his usual work, and was accustomed even to thresh.
 Some years before his death, his eyes and memory began to fail; but his hearing and senses continued sound to the last.
-In his hundred and fifty-second year, his fame had reached London: and as the king was desirous of seeing such a great rarity, he was induced to undertake a journey thither.
-This, in all probability, shortened his existence, which otherwise might have been preserved some years longer; for he was treated at court in so royal a manner, and his mode of living was so totally changed, that he died soon after at London, in 1635.
-He was one hundred and fifty-two years, nine months old, and had lived under nine kings of England.
-What was most remarkable in regard to this man is, that when his body was opened by Dr. Harvey, his bowels were found to be in the most perfect state, nor was the least symptom of decay to be discovered in them.
-His cartilages even were not ossified, as is the case in all old people.
+In his hundred and fiftysecond year, his fame had reached London : and as the king was desirous of seeing such a great rarity, he was induced to undertake a journey thither.
+This, in all probability, shortened his existence, which otherwise might have been preserved some years longer; for he was treated at court in so royal a manner, and his mode of living was so totally changed, that he died soon after, at London, in 1635.
+He was one hundred and fiftytwo years nine months old, and had lived under nine kings of England.
+What was most remarkable in regard to this man, is, that when his body was opened by Dr. Harvey, his bowels were found to be in the most perfect state, nor was the least symptom of decay to be discovered in them.
+His cartilages, even, were not ossified, as is the case in all old people.
 The smallest cause of death had not yet settled in his body; and he died merely of a plethora, because he had been too well treated."

-"In the year 1757, J. Effingham died in Cornwall, in the hundred and forty-fourth year of his age.
-He was born of poor parents in the reign of James I., and had been brought up to labour from his infancy.
+"In the year 1757, J. Effingham died, in Cornwall, in the hundred and forty-fourth year of his age.
+He was born of poor parents, in the reign of James I.; and had been brought up to labour from his infancy.
 He had served long as a common soldier and a corporal; and had been present at the battle of Hochstedt.
-Heat length returned to the place of his nativity, and worked as a day-labourer till his death.
-It is to be remarked, that in his youth he never drank strong, heating liquors; that he always lived remarkably temperately, and seldom eat flesh.

-"Till his hundreth year he scarcely knew what sickness was; and, eight days before his end, he had walked three miles."
+He at length returned to the place of his nativity, and worked as a day-labourer till his death.
+It is to be remarked, that in his youth he never drank strong, heating liquors; that he always lived remarkably temperately; and seldom ate flesh.
+Till his hundredth year he scarcely knew what sickness was; and eight days before his end he had walked three miles."